KingsGambitLab/Lecture_Notes/Academy DSA Typed Notes/Advanced/DSA Graphs 3 MST (Prims Algo.) & Dijkstra Algo.md

 # Graphs 3: MST & Dijkstra

----
+### Agenda of the lecture:

+* Challenges in Flipkart's Logistics and Delivery Operations
+* Prim's Algorithm
+* Djikstra's Algorithm

-### Challenges in Flipkart's Logistics and Delivery
+### Challenges in Flipkarts Logistics and Delivery

 **Scenario:**
 Suppose Flipkart has N local distribution centers spread across a large metropolitan city.
 These centers need to be interconnected for efficient movement of goods.
 However, building and maintaining roads between these centers is costly.
 Flipkart's goal is to minimize these costs while ensuring every center is connected and operational.